 We, and any future collaborators, are not permitted to commercialize, market, promote or sell any product candidate in the U.S., Canada, or the EU without obtaining regulatory approval from the FDA, Health Canada, or the EMA, respectively.
 Regulatory authorities in other jurisdictions may have similar requirements.
 The time required to obtain approval by the FDA, Health Canada, the EMA and other comparable foreign regulatory authorities is unpredictable, and typically takes many years following the commencement of clinical trials and depends upon numerous factors, including substantial discretion of such regulatory authorities.
 In addition, approval policies, regulations, or the type and amount of clinical data necessary to gain approval may change during the course of a product candidate's clinical development and may vary among jurisdictions.
 The FDA in any approval needs to determine that there is substantial evidence of effectiveness.
 This finding can be substantiated based on two adequate and well-controlled studies, or in certain circumstances on a single, large, multicenter, adequate and well-controlled study that is very persuasive or from a single adequate and well-controlled study together with confirmatory evidence.
 FDA regulations and guidance also allow for greater flexibility and tolerance for uncertainty in the context of rare and fatal diseases.
-In June 2022, we obtained marketing authorization with conditions for AMX0035 (ALBRIOZA) in Canada and in September 2022, we received approval from the FDA for AMX0035 (RELYVRIO) in the U.S. While we have not submitted any other similar drug approval submissions to comparable foreign regulatory authorities for AMX0035 or any other product candidate.
-Our MAA for AMX0035 is still under review by the EMA, and there can be no assurance that we will receive approval.
-We continue to expect an opinion from CHMP mid-year and a decision in the third quarter of 2023 at the earliest.
-It is possible that we may be unable to successfully achieve EMA approval in this authorization without conditions for ALBRIOZA for the treatment of ALS.
-Health Canada could require us to make further undertakings with respect to confirmatory clinical trials if it is not satisfied with the data from the PHOENIX trial, in order for AMX0035 to continue to be marketed in Canada.
+In June 2022, we obtained marketing authorization with conditions for AMX0035 (ALBRIOZA) in Canada and in September 2022, we received approval from the FDA for AMX0035 (RELYVRIO) in the U.S. While we have received approval from the FDA and marketing authorization with conditions from Health Canada, and have submitted an MAA to the EMA, to date, we have not submitted any other similar drug approval submissions to comparable foreign regulatory authorities for AMX0035 or any other product candidate.
+In June 2023, we announced that the CHMP of the EMA adopted a negative opinion on the application for conditional marketing authorisation of AMX0035 (ALBRIOZA), for the treatment of adults with ALS in the EU.
+Following our request for a formal re-examination in July 2023, CHMP is re-examining its initial opinion on the current application for conditional marketing authorisation.
+The re-examination procedure is an approximately four-month process, which includes the appointment of a different rapporteur and co-rapporteur from the initial evaluation.
+At the end of the re-examination, the EMA will review its initial opinion before issuing a final recommendation, which is expected in the fall of 2023.

 One of the conditions of the marketing authorization in Canada is the provision of data from our ongoing PHOENIX trial.
-There is no guarantee that Health Canada will accept the data from our PHOENIX trial as satisfying the conditions and grant a marketing
+There is no guarantee that Health Canada will accept the data from our PHOENIX trial as satisfying the conditions and grant a marketing authorization without conditions for ALBRIOZA for the treatment of ALS.
+Health Canada could require us to make further undertakings with respect to confirmatory clinical trials if it is not satisfied with the data from the PHOENIX trial, in order for AMX0035 to continue to be marketed in Canada.